amplia-iiot/oda-docs/README.md

 ## Generation

-The ODA documentation uses [Hugo](https://gohugo.io/) static site generator.
+The ODA documentation uses Hugo's static site generator.
 Don't forget to run this command before pushing the new documentation to the repository:

 ```bash
 hugo -d docs